ran93r12/Ather_Energy_2048/README.md

 ## ● Scope of making this an 8x8 from 4x4

-As the solution is generic, by increasing grid size doesn't have more impact on the code, but while solving we need to taken care as cells increases its hard to keep the high value at corner of the grid.
-Here, there's a varibale **(size)** to change the grid size.
+As the solution is generic, increasing grid size doesn't have more impact on the code, but while solving we need to take care as cells increase its hard to keep the high value at the corner of the grid.
+Here, there's a variable **(size)** to change the grid size.

 ## ● Change from 2048 to 4096 as end number
 Absolutely, Yes! we can change upto a certain value, Here,there's a varibale **(highest)** to change the number.